 So above are just a few of the most common LMS integrations that you might want to look out for and request from a provider.
 But who are the best learning platform companies to choose when it comes to making integrations happen?
 Here are a few that are proven in this space…

-This global learning technology company founded in Germany is a well-trusted provider of top-quality solutions used by the likes of Audi, Jagermeister, Vodafone, Deloitte and Sky.
+This global learning technology company founded was Germany and has offices in the US, UK, Switzerland, Netherlands, Singapore, Austria, Romania and Australia. imc is a well-trusted provider of top-quality solutions used by the likes of Audi, Jagermeister, Vodafone, Deloitte and Sky.

 The innovative imc Learning Suite offers slick LMS integration with the likes of Workday, Salesforce, YouTube, PayPal and many more popular business software products.
 As experts in this area, they offer their own advice on LMS integration features and benefits to look out for over on their blog.

 Learn more on the imc Learning Suite page of their website.